 7.1a Cite any procedures or regulations your program has in place that allow access to information.
 These procedures, at a minimum, should include the agency's FOIA/Privacy Act practices, but may also include additional access provisions.
 For example, if your program has a customer satisfaction unit, that information, along with phone and email contact information, should be listed in this section in addition to the agency's procedures.
-See 5 CFR 294 and the VA FOIA Web page at http://www.foia.va.gov/ to obtain information about FOIA points of contact and information about agency FOIA processes.
+See 5 CFR 294 and the VA FOIA Web page at VA Public Access Link-Home (efoia-host.com) to obtain information about FOIA points of contact and information about agency FOIA processes.